 Here at The Oak Tree Low Carbon Farm we are constantly seeking to reduce our carbon footprint to a minimum, while also using our ecological farming methods to sequester carbon from the atmosphere into the soil.
 We don’t just want to be low carbon: we want to be carbon negative – to sequester more carbon than we emit through our farming activities.
 This is a radical departure from the status quo, according to Nature one-third of our greenhouse gas emissions come from agriculture.

-We are using a number of ways to work to address climate change at The Oak Tree, including:
+We have worked with a number of techniques in the context of addressing climate change at The Oak Tree, including:

 - Mob stocking, or mob grazing cattle

 - Soil improvement methods of Dr Elaine Ingham

 - Pigs, chickens and wood chip to improve the fertility of our veg beds between crops.

 - Nitrogen fixing plants on a grand scale

 Mob stocking or mobgrazing

 Tragically, DEFRA choose to ignore the potential for sequestering carbon in UK soils through mob grazing or mob stocking.
 We send this briefing paper to the Department for Energy and Climate change, and received this utterly dismissive reply.
 We’re simply wasting time which could be spent getting carbon stored into soils.
 The Oak Tree is only 12 acres in size so all we can do is demonstrate the techniques and make our small contribution: the truth is that these techniques need to be rolled out on a massive scale.